 (b) the minimum period for which the Demand Side Programme is instructed to decrease its consumption is not less than two hours.

 7.8.
-Dispatch Instructions Implemented by System Management
+Dispatch Instructions and Operating Instructions Implemented by System Management

 7.8.1.
 System Management may, by agreement with a Market Participant, maintain operational control over aspects of a Registered Facility, including, but not limited to: